d3cxty/Senpwai/README.md

 ## Epilogue

-Truly one of the most apps ever of all time.
+Truly one of the best apps of all time